Aegizz/Tut-7-ON-Imp/README.md

 - server-files/neighbourhood_mapping.json contains valid public keys belonging to the servers stored against their server ID (a value you decide) stored in JSON form.
 - In server-files/server_list.h, a private member of the ServerList class serverAddresses stores the IP+Port combination of the websocket server against the server ID.
-  - It is important that both of these matching so connections can be established and maintained properly.
+  - It is important that both of these are matching so connections can be established and maintained properly.
 - In each serverX.cpp file where X is the ID of the server, there exists a const int ServerID, listenPort and a const std::string myAddress.
   - It is important that these are updated to match the current neighbourhood setup.

 # How to set up new Clients
-- To set up new clients, delete private_keyX.pem and public_keyX.pem where X is the local client number (e.g. testClientX) to regenerate their keys.
+- Deleting private_keyX.pem and public_keyX.pem where X is the local client number (e.g. testClientX) will regenerate a client's keys.
-  - Alternatively run cp testClientX.cpp testClientY.cpp to create a new client.
+  - Run ```cp testClientX.cpp testClientY.cpp``` to create a new test client or ```cp userClient userClientY.cpp``` to create another user client.
-- Each client has a const int clientNumber which matches their local client number X.
+- Each client both userClient's and testClient's have a const int clientNumber which matches their local client number X.
-- Currently there is no front end to input what server the client will connect to, but in each testClient, there is a command with a manually entered URI for the server to connect to in the command "endpoint.connect".
+- Input can be passed to bash to input what server the userClient will connect to.
+- In each testClient, there is a command with a manually entered URI for the server to connect to in the command "endpoint.connect".
 Changing this will change what server the client will connect to.
 - In the server-files directory, each server maintains a server_mappingX.json file where X is the ID of the server.
 These store the IDs of clients of that server against their public keys.
-  - If you want to create new ID mappings, these files need to be modified.
-New clients will be added to the JSON file when connecting for the first time so these files don't need to be manually changed to allow new clients to connect.
+  - If you want to create new ID mappings, delete the existing clients in the mapping.
+New clients will be added to the JSON file when connecting for the first time so these files don't need to be manually changed to allow new clients to connect but if you want to use already existing IDs then modification will be required.

 # Current Implemented Features
 - Client <-> Server communication with multiple clients able to connect to a server
 - Server <-> Server communication with multiple clients and servers able to connect to each server
+- Note: Signing is not fully implemented as counter is not implemented yet
 - Server sends server_hello message when connecting, signing with their private key
 - Client sends hello message when connecting, signing the message and sending their public key
 - Client sends client list request